 The Saudis’ response was to channel the volatile Ikhwani current away from home by exporting its brand of Islam.
 Since the seventies the Saudis have spent $100 billion promoting Wahhabism around the world through mosques, Imams, Islamic centres, schools, literature, scholarships, academics, journalists and prison conversion programmes.
 But of course what was needed above all was a distinctive scripture.
 That is why in 1993 the previously favoured Yusuf Ali translation was replaced by the Hilali-Khan one, a truly Wahhabi Koran.

-Until now the Saudis have been able to suppress Wahhabist zealotry within their own borders while encouraging it abroad.
-Now they find themselves facing an army not far from their borders which does not recognise any temporal power other than the mosque and which actively disseminates the writings of their spiritual predecessor Juhayman al-Otaybi.
+Until now (written 2015) the Saudis have been able to suppress Wahhabist zealotry within their own borders while encouraging it abroad.
+Now they find themselves facing an army not far from their borders which does not recognise any temporal power other than the mosque and which actively disseminates the writings of their ideological predecessor Juhayman al-Otaybi.
 The Islamic State, like the Ikhwan, is Wahhabism without the concession to temporal power granted to the House of Saud.